saurabh1088/notes/iOS/Caching/Caching.md

 While using NSCache, one can add, remove, and query items in cache from different threads without the need of locking the cache.

+### Class restricted

+Looking at declaration for NSCache it tell that both key and value are restricted to be of class types only.
+This restricts usage of NSCache to class types only.

 ## TODOs